highcharts/highcharts/docs/dashboards/data-pool-and-connectors.md

 The base class for the `MQTTConnector` is the `DataConnector` where the constructor and the `load` methods are re-implemented.
 The `load` method differs from that of the CSV and JSON connectors by not waiting for data to arrive (due to the nature of the MQTT protocol there may not be any data available immediately).
 It does however establish the connection and subscribes to the subject defined in the connector `options` providing the `autoConnect` and `autoSubscribe` options are set (this is the default behavior).

-The `MQTT Connector` uses the `JSONConverter` for parsing and thus provides the application with a `beforeParse` callback that is invoked on every received packet.
-This callback is the key to implementing the application because the payload of the incoming packet typically is a hierarchical JSON object.
+The `MQTT Connector` uses the `JSONConverter` for parsing and thus provides the application with a `beforeParse` callback that is invoked on every packet reception.
+This callback is crucial to implementing an application because the payload of the incoming packet typically is a hierarchical JSON object but Dashboards requires a single-level data structure.

 In addition, the `MQTTConnector` provides these custom methods:
 * connect